xrdocs/virtual-routing/_tutorials/xrv-9000-ucs-m7-appliance-reimage.md

 From here, a new mapping can be added.
 Click on _Add New Mapping_ button.
 Populate the fields to upload the ISO to the CIMC using your favorite protocol.
 The Virtual Media Type must be CD:
 ![UCS-CIMC-virtualCD.png]({{site.baseurl}}/images/UCS-CIMC-virtualCD.png)

-A message indicates the successful creation of the virtual media, which can be seen as mapped:
+A message indicates the successful creation of the virtual media, status can be seen as "Mapped":
 ![UCS-CIMC-virtualCD-success.png]({{site.baseurl}}/images/UCS-CIMC-virtualCD-success.png)

 **Note:** If CIMC cannot be used to create the virtual media, the vKVM allows to create a vKVM-Mapped vDVD which can uploaded from the user web browser directly.